Related Post

 Laptop is too costly to repair and fragile….I think we all need to have an expendable laptop instead.
 Cheap non-OS netbooks are the answer.

-laptop repair birmingham said in July 22nd, 2010 at 5:14 am
+July 22, 2010 at 5:14 am

 I’d suggest you back up your pictures/music/files and re-install the operating system.
 This can speed up a laptop quite a bit.
 Add some extra memory and purchase good anti-virus that doe snot hog your system.